imrafaelmerino/JIO/README.md

 The `resource` method is used to create an IO effect that manages a resource implementing the `AutoCloseable` interface.
 It takes a `Callable` that supplies the closable resource and a mapping function to transform the resource into a value.
-This method ensures proper resource management, including automatic closing of the resource, to prevent memory leaks.
+This method ensures proper resource management, including automatic closing of the resource after the map function is executed, to prevent memory leaks.
 It returns an IO effect encapsulating both the resource handling and mapping.

 ```code